ABISEK-K-S/Grammar-Checker-React/README.md

 # Grammar Checker

-This application will help to correct the grammatic and spelling mistakes.
+This application will help to correct grammatical and spelling mistakes.

 ## Tech Stack